mayamathur/academic-website-template/README.md

 ```

 Edit the top navigation inside the `_data/navigation.yml` file if you want the new page to be listed at the top.

+Troubleshooting:

+* If a page renders online as plain text without the sidebar, etc., see if its directory contains a file called `index.html` (not `index.md`).
+If so, delete `index.html` and also add to the directory a .gitignore that contains the line `index.html`.

 ### Publications